 Well, we’ve done the legwork by continually testing smartwatches day by day, week by week and month by month this year.
 As each new model hits the market, we strap it to our wrist and put it through the wringer.
 Of course, that means this guide is ever evolving, evidenced by a new winner (the Apple Watch 6 has now edged out its predecessor).
 After copious testing, here are the best smartwatches out now:

 The Apple Watch Series 6 isn’t just the best smartwatch for the iPhone; it’s the best smartwatch period.
 It offers the ability to take calls, quickly respond to messages and have plenty of apps on your wrist.
 Apple opted to keep the now classic design, and it comes in new finishes.
 The S6 processor inside is the fastest in any smartwatch.
 And then there are the health features: The watch not only tracks countless activities but can also take an electrocardiogram (ECG), measure heart rate, track blood oxygen levels and detect if you’ve fallen.
-At $384.99, it’s not the cheapest, but it’s more than worth it.
+At its base price of $399, it’s not the cheapest, but it’s more than worth it.

 Samsung’s Galaxy Watch 3 is starting to follow the lines of the Apple Watch by offering some features that require a Galaxy smartphone.
 Even so, it still integrates with nearly all Android devices, and it offers native support for tasks like messaging and triaging your inbox.
 The Watch 3 also features a rotating circular bezel that’s used for navigation of the interface.
 Health features are on board here as well: ECG, heart rate, activity tracking and SpO2 stand out.